-Whether you have a homestead property and live rurally or not, these preparedness skills will come in handy whenever and wherever you need them.
+Whether you have a homestead property and live rurally or not, these emergency preparedness tips will come in handy whenever and wherever you need them.
+Whether from a natural disaster, a short-term power outage, or something else entirely.

 I’ve talked many times before about how important it is to be prepared.
-Most recently on how to use a generator during a power outage (and why it’s imperative for us to have one).
+Most recently on how to put together a bug-out bag for emergencies and how to use a generator during a power outage (and why it’s imperative for us to have one).
 Keeping a well-stocked pantry and how this helps even during non-emergency times.

-I’ve even put together a 30-day emergency preparedness resource page as well as several posts on preparedness tips for survival.
+I’ve even put together a 30-day emergency preparedness resource page as well as a free download of my preparedness checklist.

-On a normal day, when a refrigerator light goes out, how about ordering a two-pack to replace the existing bulb and keep one on hand for the next time it goes out.
+When a refrigerator light goes out on a normal day, how about ordering a two-pack to replace the existing bulb and keep one on hand for the next time it goes out?

-It’s best if you can be prepared for these things ahead of time by thinking through the necessary items in your home or on your homestead that would be affected if the power went out, or if a part stopped working.
+It’s best to prepare for these things ahead of time by thinking through the necessary items in your home or on your homestead that would be affected if the power went out or if a part stopped working.

-When I say I don’t consider myself a prepper, I’m meaning a doomsday type mindset prepper where fear is a motivation.
-A homesteader is prepared but looks at it through a different lens, at least, in my experience.
-My hope is you will look beyond labeling and find the value intended in this post and video.
+When I say I don’t consider myself a prepper, I mean a doomsday-type mindset prepper where fear is a motivation.
+A homesteader is prepared but, in my experience, looks at it through a different lens.
+My hope is that you will look beyond labeling and find the value intended in this post and video.

 Kitchen Items To Keep On Hand

-- Oven Parts– I learned the hard way to always keep a back up oven element and oven light on hand.
-In a home that relies on the oven nearly every day for home-cooked meals, having an oven that’s out of comission is bad news.
+- Oven Parts– I learned the hard way to always keep a backup oven element and oven light on hand.
+In a home that relies on the oven nearly every day for home-cooked meals, having an oven that’s out of commission is bad news.
 (I use the oven light to proof or incubate my sourdough, yogurt and other ferments or cultures!)

 - Knife Sharpener – It’s always a great idea to keep your knives sharp, but how often do we put away a pocket knife and forget that it was really dull?
 Having a way to sharpen knives that doesn’t require electricity (or take up a lot of space) is a good idea.